What is Screen Printing?

 Can I get the same print but in different colors?

-Yes, but there is an Ink-Change fee of $10 per change of color.
+Yes, but there is an ink change fee of $15 per change of color.

 How long will take for my order to be ready?

-Our normal turnaround time is 10 business days.
-The 10 days begin once everything has been approved by you (the customer), and payment has been made.
+Our normal turnaround time is 5-7 business days from quote approval by you (the customer) and down payment has been made.
 Rush options are available for an additional 35% fee of the total.

 When do I pay?

-Payment is required once everything is approved by you (the customer).
-We accept 50% of payment for larger orders, and the other 50% once it is delivered or picked up.
+50% down payment is required once everything is approved by you (the customer), and the remaining 50% upon pickup or delivery.

 How can I bring the price down?